-Service at primary distribution, subtransmission, or transmission voltage level may be available dependent upon the size of the load served, location of the facility, and other economic factors and may be provided at the discretion of the Company.
+Service at primary distribution, subtransmission, or transmission voltage level may be available dependent upon the size of the load served, location of the facility, and other economic factors.
 The customer shall contact the local Engineering Services Section well in advance of the time such service will be required so that the customer's and the Company's engineering, design, and construction work may be properly coordinated, and equipment made available.
 Finally, the customer shall contact the local Engineering Services Section for additional information needed.